-Trading securities - There are no securities classified as "trading" -----
+Trading securities - There are no securities classified as "trading" ----- in the accompanying financial statements.

 Realized gains and losses on sales of securities are recognized on the specific identification method.
 Amortization of premiums and accretion of discounts are computed using the interest method.